Portfolio philosophy, principles & practices

 The Foundation’s Main Investment Pool is constructed with an asset mix biased to equity investments, representing a fully diversified mix of asset classes optimized based on forecasts of risk and return, which may include equities, fixed income, real estate, infrastructure assets, private equity and hedge funds.

 The long-term investment goal of the fund is to achieve a minimum annualized rate of return of 4.5% in excess of the Canadian Consumer Price Index.
-To achieve this goal, the Fund has adopted an asset mix that has a bias to equity investments and in the last five years has been funding allocations to real estate and infrastructure.
-Rising inflation and volatility in the equity markets in the past year led to the Fund’s underperformance in its investment return goals over the 1-year to 5-year period.
-On a 10-year period the Foundation has outperformed its investment goal.
+Persistent inflation and volatility in the equity markets led the fund’s performance to show mixed results compared to the investment goal.
+The fund underperformed its investment goal over the 1-year to 5-year period.
+The Foundation outperformed against its investment goal over a 10-year period.

 image